 - (2016) Multinomial classification of web attacks using improved fuzzy rules learning by Neuro-Fuzzy.
 International Journal of Hybrid Intelligent Systems. vol. 13 (1).

 - (2016) Malware Beaconing Detection by Mining Large-scale DNS Logs for Targeted Attack Identification.
-World Academy of Science, Engineering and Technology: An International Journal of Science, Engineering and Technology. vol. 10 (4).
+International Journal of Social, Behavioral, Educational, Economic, Business and Industrial Engineering. vol. 10 (4).

 - (2014) Practical use of Approximate Hash Based Matching in digital investigations.
 Digital Investigation.
 The International Journal of Digital Forensics and Incident Response. vol. 11 (May).

 - (2013) Enhancing the effectiveness of Web Application Firewalls by generic feature selection.
-Logic journal of the IGPL (Print). vol. 21 (4).
+Logic Journal of the IGPL. vol. 21 (4).

 - (2012) Clustering Document Fragments using Background Color and Texture Information.
 Proceedings of SPIE, the International Society for Optical Engineering. vol. 8297.